Don’t connect the dots, Durkan’s office says after ally appears to undercut her police-reform plan

 Among those who stepped to the microphone was longtime Seattle attorney Jeffery Robinson, now deputy legal director in the national office of the American Civil Liberties Union (ACLU).
 He also is a close friend, former law partner and strong backer of Seattle Mayor Jenny Durkan, who is immersed in a political struggle to bring the police department out from under federal oversight.

-Robinson’s remarks at the hearing appeared to undercut to the mayor’s proposal to look to other cities for answers.
+Robinson’s remarks at the hearing appeared to undercut the mayor’s proposal to look to other cities for answers.
 The next day, Durkan’s office disputed any notion that Robinson’s comments were meant as criticism of her plan, and after a phone call with the mayor, Robinson said his remarks had nothing to do with the mayor’s plan.

 Durkan’s proposal stemmed from a May court ruling that found the city partly out of compliance with a 2012 consent decree with the Department of Justice.
 The agreement required the police department to address allegations of excessive force and biased policing.